abydahana/dwitri/README.md

-# DWITRI
+# ABOUT
-DWITRI is a Social Networking Script based by Codeigniter (PHP) to build your own community.
-You can build awesome website by this script.
+DWITRI is a Social Networking Script based by Codeigniter (PHP) to build your own community site.
+With this script you can build awesome website.
 There is some modules included on it:
-1. Timeline and Wall System,
+1. Timeline and Wall System (Facebook wall similar),
 2. Blog Posts (Reportage News),
-3. Snapshots,
+3. Snapshots (9GAG similar),
 4. Open Letters,
-5. Online TV,
+5. Online TV (awesome feature),
 6. Users Management,
 7. Following, Friendship System,
-8. Multi Language,
+8. Multi Language (this awesome feature with phrases translation, please give me a credit for it),
-9. Pages Management.
+9. Pages Management,
+10. Undescriptable features may available.

 It's has been build using Codeigniter in HMVC concept, so you can easily doing update and knowing well the script source.

+> I am done right now and maybe will back as soon as i have free times.
+You may would to contribute.
+Please create your own modules following the existing module inside.
+No special documentation here, just use your feeling :)

 # INSTALLING
 Please note that your server should meet requirements below: